-MISRA C++[36]: 0-1-9, 5-0-1, 6-2-1, and 6-5-2
+MISRA C++[38] : 0-1-9, 5-0-1, 6-2-1, and 6-5-2

-CERT C guidelines[37]: MSC02-C and MSC03-C
+CERT C Secure Coding Standard[39]: MSC02-C and MSC03-C

 Mechanism of failure

 Substitution of = in place of == in a Boolean test in languages that use this syntax is an easy mistake to make.
 Other instances can be the result of intricacies of the language definition that specifies what part of an expression is evaluated.
 For instance, having an assignment expression in a Boolean statement is likely assuming that the complete expression will be executed in all cases.
 However, this is not always the case as sometimes the truth-value of the Boolean expression can be determined after only executing some portion of the expression.
 Consider: